 If you have diabetes, your concern isn’t always that your blood sugar is too high.
 Your blood sugar can also dip too low, a condition known as hypoglycemia.
-This occurs when your blood sugar levels fall below 70 mg/dL.
+This occurs when your blood sugar levels fall below 70 milligrams per deciliter (mg/dl).

 The only clinical way to detect hypoglycemia is to test your blood sugar.
-But symptoms can signal that your blood sugar is too low.
+However, without blood tests it’s still possible to identify low blood sugar by its symptoms.
 Early recognition of these symptoms is critical because hypoglycemia can cause seizures or induce a coma if left untreated.
 If you have a history of low blood sugar episodes, you may not feel symptoms.
 This is known as hypoglycemic unawareness.

 By learning to control your blood sugar, you can prevent hypoglycemic episodes.
 You also should take steps to ensure you and others know how to treat low blood sugar.

-Managing your blood sugar is a constant balance of diet, exercise, and medications.
+Managing your blood sugar is a constant balancing of:

 A number of diabetes medications are associated with causing hypoglycemia.
 Only those medications that increase insulin production increase the risk for hypoglycemia.